missing-semester/missing-semester/_2020/command-line.md

 # Aliases

-It can become tiresome typing long commands that involve many flags or verbose options.
+It can become tiresome to type long commands that involve many flags or verbose options.
 For this reason, most shells support _aliasing_.
 A shell alias is a short form for another command that your shell will replace automatically for you.
 For instance, an alias in bash has the following structure: